Can Nextdoor Holdings Inc. (KIND) Remain Competitive?

 KIND’s Market Performance

-KIND stocks went down by -2.33% for the week, with a monthly jump of 9.95% and a quarterly performance of -17.32%, while its annual performance rate touched -64.65%.
-The volatility ratio for the week stands at 6.28% while the volatility levels for the past 30 days are set at 5.70% for Nextdoor Holdings Inc. The simple moving average for the period of the last 20 days is 0.86% for KIND stocks with a simple moving average of -31.02% for the last 200 days.
+KIND stocks went up by 13.89% for the week, with a monthly jump of 19.42% and a quarterly performance of -10.55%, while its annual performance rate touched -52.69%.
+The volatility ratio for the week stands at 7.56% while the volatility levels for the past 30 days are set at 6.11% for Nextdoor Holdings Inc. The simple moving average for the period of the last 20 days is 15.44% for KIND stocks with a simple moving average of -17.40% for the last 200 days.

 Analysts’ Opinion of KIND